 Staff can access the Gmail@Valpo login page by going to valpo.edu/gmail.
-Use the firstname.lastname portion of your Valpo email address (without the @valpo.edu) with your ValpoNet password.
+Enter your Valpo email address with your ValpoNet password.

-More information on the Valpo email system> valpo.edu/googleapps
+More information on the Valpo email system> valpo.edu/it/services/google-apps/

 You do not need to worry about bringing your own computing equipment in order to do your job at Valparaiso University.
 Your department will work with IT to provide you with your accounts, a working computer, a telephone, and printing access.
 For specialized equipment requests, please request a consultation between your department and IT staff to determine how we can accommodate your needs.

 All Valparaiso University buildings that directly affect employees, teaching and learning, and supporting services are served by secure high speed connectivity.
-Most academic buildings also have wireless connectivity available.
+All academic buildings also have wireless connectivity available.

 To access the campus network in your office, you simply need to login when prompted during your computer’s boot process.

-To access the campus wireless network, you simply need to connect to the Valpo network.
+To access the campus wireless network, you simply need to connect to the Valpo wireless network.